 Ian leads No5’s Court of Protection team alongside Adreeja Chatterjee.
 He is the Deputy Head of the Public Law Group at No5.

 Ian often acts in complex health and welfare cases, most regularly on behalf of, ‘P’.
 In the last twelve months he has regularly appeared in Tier 3 (High Court) Court of Protection cases instructed by the Official Solicitor on P’s behalf, as both as a led junior and a junior alone.
-He is currently acting in a serious medical treatment case, without a leader, against Queen’s Counsel.
+In a number of cases he is acting against leading counsel, as a junior alone.

 The majority of Ian’s Court of Protection work has a safeguarding aspect.
 In particular, Ian’s cases often feature: (i) allegations that P is the victim of physical, sexual or financial abuse; (ii) an assessment that P themselves it at the risk of offending; (iii) concerns that P has been radicalised, brainwashed, trafficked or groomed.